Google detects cookie theft malware phishing campaign targeting YouTube creators

 Cookie theft, also known as a “pass-the-cookie attack”. is a session hijacking technique that allows access to user accounts with session cookies stored in the browser.
-Although the technique has been around for decades. its resurgence as a major security risk could be due to the wider adoption of multi-factor authentication.
+Although the technique has been around for decades.
+Its resurgence as a major security risk could be due to the wider adoption of multi-factor authentication.
 (MFA) making abuse difficult and shifting the attention of attackers to tactics. social engineering.

 YouTube creators provide an email address